My Teenage Girl: Episode 11 (February 20, 2022)

 This episode was originally scheduled to air on February 6, 2022; however, the episode was delayed to February 20 due to the 2022 Winter Olympics, as well as two scheduled online fan meetings overlapping the episode's broadcast.

 The sixth mission continues with performances by the remaining representatives of the forming group and members of Team B. By the end of the sixth mission, Grade 1's Park Bo-eun and Grade 4's Yoon Chae-won and Kim Yoo-yeon remained as representatives of the forming group.
 Grade 2's Minami, Grade 3's Choi Yoon-jung, and Grade 4's Hong Hye-ju and Myung Hyung-seo became representatives of the forming group after replacing four original representatives during the sixth mission.
 The representatives were exempt from elimination and automatically moved on to the live finale.
 Shortly after, Yoon Kyun-sang announced the other seven finalists by their ranks in descending order.
-The seven nominees with the least votes from the viewers were eliminated from the show and finished as semi-finalists.
+The seven nominees with the fewest votes from the viewers were eliminated from the show and finished as semi-finalists.
 Grade 2 became the only group whose remaining contestants moved on to the live finale.
 The episode ends with Yoon Kyun-sang announcing the final mission with live performances.